ICOA-SBC/GSON-cheminformatics/README.md

 - Download this file, and put it at your /home
 - Open a termina, and execute it by `bash init.sh`
 - This process will take ~3 mins (the resolution of environment may take extra time)
-- If the script success, you will need to close and open another terminal.
+- If the script success, you will need to close and open another terminal

 Voilà!
 You are ready to go!